Vomiting is only a symptom, not a disease in itself.

 Non-GI causes of canine vomiting

-While it is easy to always assume that vomiting is caused by gastrointestinal disease, this is not always the case.
+It is easy to assume that vomiting is due to gastrointestinal disease.
+However, this is not always the case.
 Systemic diseases can also cause vomiting, often as a result of toxins which build up in the bloodstream.

 There is a relatively long list of systemic diseases that can potentially cause vomiting.
 While there is not room here to list all of them, these are some of the most common: